docker/docs/content/compose/bridge/_index.md

 To get started with Compose Bridge, you need to:

-1. Download and install a version of Docker Desktop that supports Compose Bridge.
+1. Download and install Docker Desktop version 4.33 and later.
 2. Sign in to your Docker account.
 3. Navigate to the **Features in development** tab in **Settings**.
 4. From the **Experimental features** tab, select **Enable Compose Bridge**.